egmontmika/egmontmika.com/content/blog/your-valuable-life2.md

 image = "your valuable life.jpg"
 +++

-Life's value is not defined by the highlights.
+Life's value is not defined by its highlights.

 Sunday worship services may leave the impression that living the Christian life is a series of elegant meetings.
 Jumping from celebration to celebration.
 Like a butterfly, from flower to flower.
 Looking for the next sensation, the next spiritual experience.
 With lots of smiles.